 Mark: I am the manager responsible for international recruitment and admissions.
 I currently oversee all international recruitment.
 I started focusing on Latin America - that’s when we spoke with you, Jessica.
-I'm hopeful that we will be hiring an international admissions counselor later this year so that we can get a little bit more coverage because the world is big and I'm only one person.
+Not only that, but I'm hopeful that we will be hiring an international admissions' counselor later this year so that we can get a little more coverage because the world is big, and I'm only one person.

 Jessica: What did Mount Allison do in order to tackle the challenges brought on by COVID last year?

 Mark: The biggest piece for us was being able to provide an environment for in-person learning.
 In Canada, the median institution size is over 20,000 students for an undergraduate university and due to the situation with COVID, we could not welcome them back to the classroom.